ericsmalling/python-goof/README.md

-#Python-Goof
+# Python-Goof
-Snyk's vulnerable playground for exploring vulnerabilities
+Snyk's vulnerable playground for exploring vulnerabilities in Python code, modules and containers.